 Listen, the ultimate goal of unity between strong and weak believers is a profound testimony to the world that brings about their what?
 Salvation.
 There's a lot at stake here, beloved, a lot at stake.
 Let's bow in prayer.

 And therefore, Lord, when we live the life of righteousness and peace and joy in the Holy Spirit, the watching world is going to be attracted to us.
-Help us, Lord, as the Apostle Paul to become in a sense all things to all men that by any means we might win them, that they might be saved by seeing our righteousness and our peace and our joy.
-May it be, O Lord, that we are more anxious to set aside a liberty which we can enjoy between us and Thee but freely set aside for the sake of the weaker brother that we might bring him to maturity, that we might help to move him along the road of spiritual growth without a stumbling or a fall or a devastation or a loss of testimony.
+Help us, Lord, as the apostle Paul, to become in a sense all things to all men that by any mean...any means we might win them, that they might be saved by seeing our righteousness and our peace and our joy.
+May it be, O Lord, that we are more anxious to set aside a liberty which we can enjoy between us and Thee but freely set aside for the sake of a weaker brother, that we might bring him to maturity, that we might help to move him along the road of spiritual growth without a stumbling or a fall or a devastation or a loss of testimony.
 God, help us never to tear down what the Savior is building up.
-Use us for Your glory, everyone for Christ's sake...amen.
+Use us for Your glory, everyone for Christ's sake.
+Amen.